realmanisingh/population-segmentation/final_report.md

 - max_depth: 3
 - reg_lambda: 0.309023245658252

 The test set consisted of 42833 unlabeled observations.
 To ensure there was no data leakage, the test set was not used when fitting the standard scalar, tuning the hyperparameters, and training the model.
 The final model was used to make predictions on the test set.
 The predictions were probabilities that an observation is positive.
 After obtaining these predictions, the results were submitted to Kaggle and the test set accuracy was calculated: 80.16%.
-Considering the difficult of the problem and the datasets, this is a very good result.
+Considering the difficulty of the problem and the datasets, this is a very good result.
 Because no information was provided as to which observations were incorrect, it is not possible to know how robust the model is.

 ### Justification
-As mentioned in the previous section, the final model achieved an accuracy of 80.16%, which is a significant improve from the baseline model which had an accuracy of 69.28%.
+As mentioned in the previous section, the final model achieved an accuracy of 80.16%, which is a significant improvement from the baseline model which had an accuracy of 69.28%.
 The improvement in accuracy can be attributed to several factors, such as the use of a more elaborate model, hyperparameter tuning, and feature selection.
 Another great result of the final model was that after feature selection, the feature space was reduced from 358 features to 62.
-This means the final model is not only accurate, but interpretable.
+This means that the final model is not only accurate, but is also interpretable.
 For these reasons, I believe the final model is a better solution than the established benchmark and therefore better solves the problem of predicting future customers based on being a recipient of an advertising campaign.

 ## V. Conclusion